top of page

 NFWF.jpeg

 NFWF is the largest private conservation grant-maker in the country, working with the public and private sectors to restore our fish, wildlife, plants, and habitat.
 Clarus has been co-principal investigator with Dantzker Consulting and others on evaluations of important NFWF programs.
 For the Innovative Nutrient and Sediment Reduction (INSR) Grants Program, we evaluated the innovative practices of more than 100 grantees to improve water quality in the Chesapeake Bay.
 Clarus led the development and administration of complex surveys to study grantee dissemination of INSR-funded best management practices (BMPs) and wider adoption of those INSR-funded BMPs among stakeholders across the Chesapeake Bay watershed.
+To read the public reports, please click here.

 bottom of page